albertcanales/old-dotfiles/README.md

+A simple repository for managing my dotfiles.

+Right now divided into two branches:
+- master: For my current dotfiles
+- arch: For a complete new system build on Arch and Ansible

+Eventually, the second is going to replace the first.
+The rest of the README contains the information for master.

-A simple repository for managing my dotfiles, using my own system based on GNU Stow.
+, using my own system based on GNU Stow.

-Currently running Manjaro, bspwm and Polybar.
+Currently running Manjaro, bspwm, Polybar and my own automation system based on GNU Stow.

 ## Info